Available 24X7 Call For Free Consultation (281) 587-1111

-We frequently receive calls from personal injury victims seeking to change attorneys for various reasons.
-About 99% of the time, the problem involves communication gaps between the attorney and the client.
+We frequently receive calls from personal injury victims asking, “Can I fire my personal injury attorney?”
+They are seeking to change attorneys for various reasons.
+About 99% of the time, the problem involves communication gaps in the attorney-client relationship.

 But can I fire my personal injury lawyer and switch attorneys?